Premises Liability Case Results

 Verdict for the Plaintiff in the amount of $3,766,000.

 Non-Confidential Settlement for the Plaintiff in a Premises Liability Death CaseA patron of a local Montgomery convenience store was getting air for his car at night.
 Unknown to him, just an hour earlier a hooded gunman entered the property and attempted to rob a patron without success.
 The convenience store had failed to call the police to report the event.
 As the firms victim came to the convenience store to get air, he was shot in cold blood, caught on video.
-The widow initiated a suit against the convenience store for failure contributing to the death of the decedent.
+Josh Wright initiated a suit against the convenience store for failure contributing to the death of the decedent.

-The firm was proud to represent the Estate of the decedent through his widow.
-Non-confidential settlement for $2,250,000.
+Josh Wright was proud to represent the Estate of the decedent through his widow.